- About TiDB

 tidb-lightning.toml, and then add the following content:

-If the data source is stored in a distributed storage cache such as Amazon S3 or GCS, see External Storages.
+If the data source is stored in external storage such as Amazon S3 or GCS, see External Storages.

 During parallel import, the server configuration requirements for each TiDB Lightning node are the same as the non-parallel import mode.
 Each TiDB Lightning node needs to consume the same resources.
 It is recommended to deploy them on different servers.
 For detailed deployment steps, see Deploy TiDB Lightning.